SamStudio8/samstudio8.github.io.off/_posts/2015-05-15-microscopy.md

 Towards the end I feel like we got the hang of things and am looking forward to returning once we think of some other interesting samples.

+You can check out all the images [via my Flickr album](https://flic.kr/s/aHskbCjxti).
+[Vic's Flickr album](https://flic.kr/s/aHskbBnAmt) has additional images (that also featured in this post) too.

 * * *
 # tl;dr
 * Microscopy is very cool.